Reimagining WIS 175 Study – Milwaukee County

 Public Involvement

-The Reimagining WIS 175 Study is using Social Pinpoint to engage with the community.
+The Reimagining WIS 175 Study used Social Pinpoint to engage with the community.
 Social Pinpoint offers diverse participation opportunities to engage with the study, such as an interactive map, surveys, FAQs, and other activities.
 There, you can also find information that has been presented at public involvement meetings previously held.
 Public involvement is an important part of the Reimagining WIS 175 Study, and Social Pinpoint is where you can find the latest information on ways to engage with the study.

 Contact